SebastianClaesson/sebastianclaesson.github.io/_posts/2022-09-03-AzureDevOpsColoredOutput.md

 As I stated in the start, I've used this to build my own custom what-if deployment to render the Azure DevOps pipeline output humanly readable.

-I'll create a blogpost series on that but for now the code for the cemo pipeline and PowerShell function can be found on my github: https://github.com/SebastianClaesson/AzureDevopsPipelineColorDemo
+I'll create a blogpost series on that but for now the code for the cemo pipeline and PowerShell function can be found on my github: [SebastianClaesson - AzureDevOpsPipelineDemo](https://github.com/SebastianClaesson/AzureDevopsPipelineColorDemo)

 A big thanks for reading and feel free to drop any comments below!